A Case Study of the May 30th, 2017 Italian Fireball: The fireball atmospheric trajectory

-The observed fireball path start from a height of $81.1 \pm 0.2$ km and extinct at $23.3 \pm 0.2$ km, between the Italian cities of Venice and Padua.
+The observed fireball path begins from a starting height $H_s = 81.1 \pm 0.2$ km and extinct at a terminal height $H_t = 23.3 \pm 0.2$ km, between the Italian cities of Venice and Padua.
 The total length of the luminous atmospheric path is about 115 km (Fig.~\ref{fig:Height_vs_time}).
 With these height values above sea level the observed path was in a continuum flow regime and this affected the choice of the physical model to describe the fall of the meteoroid into the atmosphere \cite{Campbell-Brown2004}.\\ The intersection between the fireball trajectory with the celestial sphere gives the apparent radiant position.
 Correcting it for the Earth's rotation and gravity (using ``zenith attraction'' method), we can compute the position of the true radiant \cite{Ceplecha1987}.
 The apparent radiant is in Virgo constellation, the true radiant in Hydra.
 The resulting values from triangulation are shown in Table~\ref{tab:trajectory_table}.
 The rectangular geocentric coordinates $x_i$, $y_i$ and $z_i$ for every observed trajectory points are given directly by triangulation while the mean velocity between the observed points can be, as a first approximation, computed using the Pythagorean theorem:

-However this simple numerical approximation, given by equation~(\ref{eq:pytgagorean}), for the first derivative of the positions lead to more uncertainty which we reduced computing the central difference between data points.
+However this simple numerical approximation, given by Eq.~(\ref{eq:pytgagorean}), for the first derivative of the positions lead to more uncertainty which we reduced computing the central difference between data points.
 The central difference approximation is more accurate for smooth functions, as in our case.
 Things get worse if we compute the acceleration in the same kinematic way.
-So in order to compute the best height, velocity and acceleration (or mass-section ratio) in the terminal point of the luminous path, crucial parameters to the dark flight phase model, we have used a meteoroid single body dynamic model in a continuous flow regime that we will discuss in the next section.
+However, it is important to know the speed instant by instant to trace the pre-atmospheric speed, before the entry of the meteoroid into the atmosphere, and the terminal speed that precedes the (possible), dark flight phase.
+So in order to compute the best height, velocity and acceleration (or mass-section ratio) in the terminal point of the luminous path, crucial parameters to the dark flight phase model, we have used a meteoroid single body dynamic model in a continuous flow regime to fit the observed data of heights and speeds vs time.
+This model will be extensively discuss in the next section.